- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

 MicroStrategy Shares Fall 50% After Buying More And More BTC

-One of the largest catalysts kickstarting Bitcoin’s most recent bull run, was undeniably when MicroStrategy first revealed it had purchased a sum of BTC to add to its corporate treasure reserves.
+One of the biggest catalysts kickstarting Bitcoin’s most recent bull run, was undeniably when MicroStrategy first revealed it had purchased a sum of BTC to add to its corporate treasure reserves.
 From then on, others have followed suit, and CEO Michael Saylor has doubled, and tripled down on his initial purchase.

 The price per BTC has risen accordingly, from just above $10,000 to nearly $50,000 currently.
 Along with the price of Bitcoin, MicroStrategy shares have risen almost as sharply as investors used the company to gain exposure to the cryptocurrency, and also bet big on the reemerging brand as well.